 There you have it guys!
-A perfect list of whitening soap ingredients before you buy.
+A perfect list of whitening soap ingredients before you buy it.
 Always double check before anything else.

 I personally use kojic acid soap it removes my dead skin (libag).

-Oatmeal its makes my skin so smooth like a baby.
+Oatmeal makes my skin so smooth like a baby.

 Papaya Soap everybody loves papaya.
-What I love this soap it makes my skin pinkish and glowing.
+What I love this soap makes my skin pinkish and glowing.

-Best part, it's for the men and women.
+The best part, it's for men and women.